 They are most frequently seen in the cervical and lumbar regions, far more frequently than in the thoracic spine.

-In general, schwannomas appear as solid, well-defined, rounded lesions, often with associated adjacent bony remodelling.
+In general, schwannomas appear as solid, well-defined, rounded lesions, often with associated adjacent bony remodeling.
 When large, they may either align themselves with the long axis of the cord, forming sausage-shaped masses that can extend over several levels, or may protrude out of the neural foramen, forming a dumbbell-shaped mass.

 Although neurofibromas and schwannomas can look identical, schwannomas are frequently associated with hemorrhage, intrinsic vascular changes (thrombosis, sinusoidal dilatation), cyst formation and fatty degeneration.
 These findings are rare in neurofibromas 8.